The Effectiveness of Mindfulness-Based Cognitive Therapy on Subjective Pain and Guilt in Individuals with a History of Suicide

 Downloads

-Objective: This study aimed to determine the effectiveness of cognitive hypnotherapy on subjective pain and guilt in individuals with a history of suicide attempts.
+Objective: This study aimed to determine the effectiveness of mindfulness-based cognitive therapy on subjective pain and guilt in individuals with a history of suicide attempts.

-Methods and Materials: The research method was quasi-experimental with pre-test, post-test, and follow-up design with control group.
-The statistical population of this study included all individuals with a history of suicide attempts referring to the Nikandish psychiatric clinic of Sari in 2020-21, among which 30 patients were selected by convenience sampling method and divided into two experimental and control groups.
+Methods and Materials: The research method employed a quasi-experimental design with a pre-test, post-test, and follow-up phase, including a control group.
+The statistical population of this study included all individuals with a history of suicide attempts referring to the Nikandish psychiatric clinic of Sari in 2020-21, among which 30 patients were selected by a convenience sampling method and divided into two experimental and control groups.
 Data were obtained using the Beck Depression Inventory (2001), Psychological Pain Assessment Questionnaire (2005), and Eysenck Guilt Questionnaire (2007).
-The experimental group received cognitive hypnotherapy in eight sessions of 90 minutes.
+The experimental group received mindfulness-based cognitive therapy in eight 90-minute sessions.
 Data were analyzed by repeated measures ANOVA and SPSS-21 software.

-Conclusion: It can be concluded that cognitive hypnotherapy treatment is effective in reducing mental pain and guilt in people with a history of suicide attempts, and this treatment can be used to reduce psychological problems in people with a history of suicide.
+Conclusion: It can be concluded that mindfulness-based cognitive therapy is effective in reducing mental pain and guilt in people with a history of suicide attempts, and this treatment can be used to reduce psychological problems in people with a history of suicide.